apache/incubator-weex-site/docs/docs/api/js-service.md

 <span class="weex-version">v0.9.5+</span>

 JSService and Weex instance are parallel in js runtime.
 Weex instance's lifecycle will invoke JSService's lifecycle.
 Currently provide create, refresh, destroy of lifecycle.
+JSService is the same as vendor.js in front-end engineer world, it is usually used to move duplicated js function in each page to a global environment.

 **!!!Important: Improper use of JSService may lead to increased memory usage or global pollution !**